MicrosoftDocs/dataexplorer-docs/data-explorer/data-share.md

 ## Configure data sharing

 Use [Azure Data Share](/azure/data-share/) to send and manage invitations and shares across the company or with external partners and customers.
 Azure Data Share uses a [follower database](follower.md) to create a symbolic link between the provider and consumer's Azure Data Explorer cluster.
 This option provides you with a single pane to view and manage all your data shares across Azure Data Explorer clusters and other data services.
 Azure Data Share also enables you to share data across organizations in different Azure Active Directory tenants.

+> [!Note]
-"*" An Admin on both the clusters can directly configure the [follower database](follower.md) with various APIS. only for the scenarios where you need additional compute to scale out for reporting needs and .
+> An Admin on both the clusters can directly configure the [follower database](follower.md) with various APIS.
+This is usefull in scenarios where you need additional compute to scale out for reporting.

 You can configure data sharing on: